 Meal Plan Exemption Policy

-Students who have a medically diagnosed dietary condition (i.e. severe food allergies, Celiac disease, etc.) may submit a meal plan exemption request within the first ten business days of the start of either the Fall or Spring Semester.
+Meal Plan Exemption Request Form - Students who have a medically diagnosed dietary condition (i.e. severe food allergies, Celiac disease, etc.) may submit this Form within the first ten business days of the start of either the Fall or Spring Semester.
 Exemption requests that are submitted after the first 10 business days will not be considered, and it is the student’s responsibility to resubmit for the following semester.
-Meal Plan Exemption Request forms can be picked up in the Office of Disability Support Services located in Edmundson Hall.
+Meal Plan Exemption Request forms can also be picked up in the Office of Disability Support Services located in Edmundson Hall.

 Students requesting a meal plan exemption must submit, in addition to the request form, documentation from the student’s health care provider detailing the reason(s) why the college meal plan fails to meet the student’s dietary requirements.
 This documentation must include a suggested menu for the student as well as any specific meal preparation requirements, and must be received within the first ten business days of the start of either the Fall or Spring Semester.
 The Office of Counseling Services will not provide documentation to substantiate an exemption request.
 The Eckerd College Health Center will only provide documentation if the student is, or has been, otherwise treated at the Health Center and if there is a valid dietary need that cannot be met by the food service provider on campus.